PasscodesApp/Passcodes-Docs/project-overview.md

 #### Overview

-It was my first project in world of password manager and also in world of software engineering... it mostly a project, where i have made a lots of design mistakes... and try to make the code scalable and extensible and try implementing various stuff, that just don't fit together.. it perfect example, of use everything someone say is a community standard, without ever questioning why am i using it or wether is it worth adding to project.... it like if someone said use dependency injection make code better... then let just use it in our project....
+It was my first project in world of password manager and also in world of software engineering... it mostly a project, where i have made a lots of design mistakes... and try to make the code scalable and extensible and try implementing various stuff, that just don't fit together.. it perfect example, of use everything someone say is a community standard, without ever questioning why am i using it or whether is it worth adding to project.... it like if someone said use dependency injection make code better... then let just use it in our project....

 #### Why Quit?